Braves vs. Cubs Player Props Betting Odds

 Olson Stats

-- Olson heads into this game looking to extend his two-game hit streak.
-In his last five games he is hitting .429 with a double, four home runs, six walks and nine RBI.
+- Olson has picked up at least one hit in three games in a row.
+In his last five games he is batting .333 with a double, three home runs, six walks and six RBI.

 Olson Recent Games